reidpr/quac/sphinx/documentation.rst

 Publishing
 ----------

-Just say ``(cd sphinx && make web)``.
+Just say ``make doc-web``.
 Note that it can sometimes take a few minutes for the new version to be published.